 - No need to know xml rules or syntax.

 - Special sub-tables for mining nested data inside a table.

-- Transparent clipboard operations in a text mode only.
+- Transparent clipboard operations all done in a text mode.

 - Searching and replacing texts with a possibility to use wild cards.

 - Replacing texts based on a lookup table defined in an external xml file.